Meet some of our researchers who visit the Mennonite Historical Archives in person or remotely!

 Harold Thiessen

 Harold Thiessen of Toronto, Ontario is researching his Thiessen family and their experiences in Ukraine 1920-1950.
-Emigration, forced labour, arrests, execution, escape, staring over, and family reunification are themes he is following in the archival records.
+Emigration, forced labour, arrests, execution, escape, starting over, and family reunification are themes he is following in the archival records.

 The Archives have been instrumental in my search for more information on my family history especially the records of [community leader] J.J.
 Thiessen who was the brother of my grandfather, and the Russian Mennonite story in general.